We love our smoothies at Table Health—quick, nutrient-packed and hydrating.

 1 cup fresh or frozen wild blueberries

-1 small orange or tangerine, peeled, cut into cubes
+1 small orange or tangerine, peeled, and cut into cubes

 ½ cup zucchini cubes